Thinkful/zapdos/README.md

   -m, --modulesDir=modulesDir  [default: modules] Directory containing module files

 DESCRIPTION
-  Loads a all module `.yaml` files and add checkpoint objects from the library to them.
+  Loads all module `.yaml` files and add checkpoint objects from the library to them.
 ```